 It has been called many a thing over the years, and the medical community finally settled on the word “fibromyalgia” in the 1990s.

 Trying to get information on fibromyalgia 20 years ago was like trying to snap a picture of Big Foot.
 It just wasn’t going to happen, unless you asked some highly specialized weirdo living in the woods somewhere.

 Now if you had tried to get information on fibrositis, fibrosis, or myosis, heck you would have been able to find the equivalent of an Encyclopedia Universalis!

 The public as a whole has had no issue realizing that bloodletting wasn’t exactly the best, despite it being the main remedy to almost everything back in 1663.
 Yet the same public cannot grasp the fact that science has evolved when it comes to myofascial pain.

-Fibromyalgia may have been a crazy far-fetched diagnosis 30 years ago, but today it is actually something that is a reality many have to deal with.
+Fibromyalgia may have been a crazy far-fetched diagnosis 30 years ago, but today it is something that is a reality many have to deal with.

 “Old school” doctors may not be abreast of recent discoveries.
 They may not agree with science for whatever reason.
 They may think there is no merit in naming something they think isn’t real.

 “Old school” doctors may even be sexists, even ageists.
 You know, women complain about everything, and so do old people.
 Don’t even think about getting them started on old women!

 4- Can my doctor think I’m making it up?